geneontology/geneontology.github.io/_docs/download-ontology.md

 ## Cross-references of GO to other classification systems

 Many GO classes have been cross-referenced (mapped) to a number of external classification systems.
-The [Cross-references of External Classification Systems to GO](/docs/download-mappings/) page contains more information and links to the Cross-reference2GO files.
+The [cross-references of external classification systems to GO](/docs/download-mappings/) page contains more information and links to the Cross-reference2GO files.